virtool/virtool-website/content/docs/manual/ug_subtraction/index.md

 # Edit a Subtraction

 Click on the pencil icon on the subtraction details page to bring up the _Edit Subtraction_ dialog box.
+![Edit a Subtraction](edit.png)

 Once a subtraction is made, the Unique Name and File cannot be changed.
 You are however, allowed to change the nickname of the subtraction.
-![Edit a Subtraction](edit.png)
+{{< video "nickname.mp4" >}}

 # Delete a Subtraction